crossbario/autobahn-cpp/README.md

 > * Support for `when_all` and `when_any` as described in above proposal depends on Boost 1.56 or higher.
 > * The library and example programs were tested and developed with **clang 3.4**, **libc++** and **Boost trunk/1.56** on an Ubuntu 13.10 x86-64 bit system.
 It also works with **gcc 4.8**, **libstdc++** and **Boost trunk/1.56**.
 Your mileage with other versions of the former may vary, but we accept PRs;)

+---

 ### Build tools

-Install some libs and build tools (these are for Ubuntu):
+Install some libs and build tools (these are for Debian/Ubuntu):

 ```console
 sudo apt-get install -y libbz2-dev libssl-dev cmake
 ```

+---

 ### Clang